RWallace2357/radar_surface_gauge_validation/README.md

 Required Modules:

 Most modules are co-installed with Anaconda.

-The user will need:
+Not installed with Anaconda, the user will need:

 1) pyart (http://arm-doe.github.io/pyart/)